What is Failure to Maintain Proper Lookout?

 Based on data from FMCSA, inadequate evasive action is a primary or contributing factor in 14 percent of large-truck crashes.
 Heavy-duty tractor-trailers can take 20-40 percent farther than passenger vehicles to stop, which means that truck drivers must constantly scan their driving environment to react in a safe and timely manner.

 The Houston truck accident attorneys at The Krist Law Firm, P.C. understand how devastating a crash can be and know how to advocate for your interests.
-From identifying the liable parties to proving truck driver negligence, and negotitating for the compensation you deserve, we can make sure you are informed, respected, and propertly represented from start to finish.
+From identifying the liable parties to proving truck driver negligence, and negotiating for the compensation you deserve, we can make sure you are informed, respected, and properly represented from start to finish.

 At The Krist Law Firm, P.C. we have over 27 years of experience handling nearly every type of truck accident case including: